Dissidia Final Fantasy NT Vayne Out Now

 Final Fantasy XII’s Vayne Joins Dissidia Final Fantasy NT Today

-Team Ninja announced earlier today that one of the more iconic characters in Final Fantasy history would be joining the ranks of Dissidia Final Fantasy NT today.
-Vayne Carudas Solidor, the legendary antagonist from Final Fantasy XII, will be joining the game as the first Season Pass character.
+Team Ninja previously announced that one of the more iconic characters in Final Fantasy history would be joining the ranks of Dissidia Final Fantasy NT today.
+Vayne Carudas Solidor, the legendary antagonist from Final Fantasy XII, is now available as the game’s first Season Pass character.
 Judging by a brief introductory trailer, it seems as if his inclusion will open the door up for more possibilities when it comes to the 3-on-3 team action of Dissidia Final Fantasy NT.

 You can check out a trailer for the character below:

-As you can tell from the trailer above, Vaye comes with his own unique skill set that will make players who try to use him retool their lineups in order to get the best possible combinations.
-Vaye is now available as part of the Dissidia Final Fantasy NT Season Pass – currently priced at $29.99 – or as an individual purchase.
+As you can tell from the trailer above, Vayne comes with his own unique skill set that will make players who try to use him retool their lineups in order to get the best possible combinations.
+Vayne is now available as part of the Dissidia Final Fantasy NT Season Pass – currently priced at $29.99 – or as an individual purchase.
 A new Weapons Pack is also available today, adding in some extra items, for $19.99.
+For more information on the upcoming DLC characters to the game, make sure to check out our list of those as well.

 For more on the fighting game, check out our Dissidia Final Fantasy NT review.
 Here’s a snippet of what reviewer Chandler Wood had to say: